marcim/elixir-outdoors/README.md

     git clone https://github.com/marcim/elixir-outdoors.git my_project_folder

-Then enter into the created folder and run `npm install` to install Laravel Elixir and its dependencies.
+Then enter into the created folder and install Laravel Elixir dependencies:

     cd my_project_folder

     npm install

+or if you use yarn:

+    yarn

 Now just run `gulp` to build the initial files.